 In order to support herself, Selina takes the position of school teacher in the bucolic, Dutch area of Illinois known as High Prairie.
 She is something of a fish out of water in the decidedly pragmatic and phlegmatic but welcoming community.
 Yet, she accepts the challenges of her job and her new farm life as an adventure.

 With her characteristic eye for beauty, she exclaims upon first sight that the cabbages grown by the Pooles (the family with whom she stays) are beautiful.
 Her reaction raises the mirth of all her new companions except for the Pooles’ twelve-year-old son, Roelf whose sensitive, artistic disposition contrasts with his family but finds a kindred spirit in Selina.
 Selina encourages Roelf’s artistic tendencies and loans him some of her classic literature to read.

-Selina marries and settles on a High Prairie farm into a life she has never imagined for herself.
+Selina marries a farmer and settles on a High Prairie farm into a life she has never imagined for herself.